lava2006/DevOps-Learning/AWS Services/Aws S3 Storage.md

 | Backup with rapid access needs    | S3 Standard-IA or Glacier Instant Retrieval   |
 | Long-term archival                | Glacier Flexible Retrieval or Deep Archive    |
 | Live data requiring very low latency | S3 Express One Zone                          |

----
-all the beginner and advanced content should be present in that for my github readme

-Here is a comprehensive GitHub README template for Amazon S3, incorporating both beginner and advanced content.
-It covers fundamental concepts, detailed features, advanced storage classes, best practices, security, cost optimization, and practical CLI examples to support your DevOps learning journey:

 ***